Emploi

 Context

 The M-Group at KU Leuven Bruges Campus is an interdisciplinary research team focusing on intelligent and dependable mechatronic systems, combining research expertise from the departments of Computer Science, Electrical Engineering and Mechanical Engineering.
-One of the key research tracks focusses on the application of Artificial Intelligence and Machine Learning in real-world industrial settings.
-The objective of this PhD position is to explore the use of reinforcement learning with human feedback and multi-objective optimization to automate the CAD-to-CAM process in machining processes.
+One of the key research tracks focusses on the application of Artificial Intelligence and Machine Learning in real-world industrial settings on the one hand.
+The objective of the proposed PhD positions is to investigate how Causal Machine Learning techniques can be leveraged for root cause analysis in multimodal data originating from complex industrial machines.
 The successful candidate will be offered to opportunity to pursue a PhD in Computer Science at KU Leuven, and will also be embedded within the Declarative Languages and Artificial Intelligence (DTAI) lab (https://dtai.cs.kuleuven.be), which pursues excellence in an explicit and synergistic combination of fundamental and applied research on machine learning and artificial intelligence.
 Doctoral training is provided in the framework of the Leuven Arenberg Doctoral School (https://set.kuleuven.be/phd).
 The PhD will be supervised by Prof. Mathias Verbeke.

 The position will be hosted within the collaborative and internationally oriented research environment at KU Leuven, one of the world's leading universities (ranked among the top 100 globally).
 Founded in 1425, KU Leuven has been a center of learning for nearly six centuries and is Belgium’s highest-ranked university, as well as one of the oldest and most renowned universities in Europe.
 KU Leuven provides a truly international experience, high-quality education, world-class research, and cutting-edge innovation, having topped Reuters' ranking of Europe's most innovative universities for four consecutive years.